 1. L1 (Level 1) Cache

 L1 cache is the fastest, closest, and smallest cache embedded within each CPU core.
-The most common size for L1 cache is 64KB, but it could vary between 16KB and 128 128KB.
-Older CPUs may have less than 16 KB as well.
+The most common size for L1 cache is 64KB, but it could vary between 16KB and 128KB.
+Older CPUs may also have less than 16 KB.
 The L1 Cache can be utilized for two primary purposes: as an L1 Data Cache or an L2 Instruction Cache.
 The primary role of the L1 cache is to store the most frequently accessed data and instructions by the CPU core.
 The cache reduces the latency by not fetching the data from the L2, L3 Cache, or the main memory.

 Size and Speed

-The L1 Cache generally comes in sizes between 32 KB to 64 KB.
+The L1 Cache generally comes in sizes ranging from 32 KB to 64 KB.
 Most modern and faster CPUs will have an L1 Cache size of 64 KB.
 The theoretical speed can vary between 50 GB/s and 100 GB/s.
-Because the L1 cache generally works at almost the same speed as the CPU, the effective speed becomes pretty high as compared to other memory mediums.
+Because the L1 cache generally works at almost the same speed as the CPU, the effective speed becomes pretty high compared to other memory mediums.
 In case of cache hits, the data can be provided to the CPU within 1 to 3 cycles.

 How does L1 cache work?